Spatial-Temporal Meta-path Guided Explainable Crime Prediction: Experiment

-\subsection{Effect of the Temporal Scale}
+\subsubsection{Effect of the Temporal Scale}

 Since the crime prediction is conducted by utilizing the last $M$ days of Observations, the length of the encoded time-series sequence is one of the most essential parameters to assist in capturing the temporal dynamics.
-However, as we observed in Section 4.3.1, the experiment results reveal that the difference between encoding short-term time dependency (one day) and long-term time dependency (up to 4 weeks) is not significant.
+However, as we observed in Section 4.3.1, the experimental results reveal that the difference between encoding short-term time dependency (one day) and long-term time dependency (up to 4 weeks) is not significant.
 To further justify this observation and choose the optimal size of the time window for our proposed model, we investigate the change of performance across different length of input sequence $M$.
 Figure \ref{fig:time} depicts the performance of STMEC changes across different choice of time window $M$.
-The experiment is conducted by the test data from NYC 2014.
-As we can observe from the figure, the performance of STMEC becomes better as the size of the time window $M$ increases, but saturates when $M$ reaches 21.
-The result is consistent with the observation in Section 4.3.1.
+As we can observe from the figure, for dataset NYC 2014, the performance of STMEC becomes better as the size of the time window $M$ increases, but saturates when $M$ reaches 21. {Also, as we further analyze the impact of time window for NYC 2015 in Figure \ref{fig:time2015}, the experimental results suggest that the optimal window size that achieves the highest F1 score is still 21, but the model obtains better recall when we set the window size to 14.
+Thus, based on different patterns shown in different datasets, we can infer that the change of performance under different time window settings is mainly due to the specific periodicity of crime trends in the datasets.} The result is consistent with the observation in Section \ref{subsubsec4}.
+As the experimental results in Section \ref{subsubsec4} suggest, the crime trends of NYC 2015 tend to have more temporal patterns in the short term, which benefits MLP and GCN that only use features from one step earlier and weakens TGCN that will possibly capture the noise from long-term data.
+The ACF plots in Fig.\ref{fig:acf} support our observation, as the recent lags of crime trends in 2015 have larger correlation values compared with crime trends in 2014.
 By choosing the optimal size of the time window, the performance of the model is slightly improved even compared to the worst option that set the size of the time window to 1.
 Hence, the crime events are not as temporal-correlated as we thought, and we can barely improve the crime prediction tasks more by solely investigating the temporal features.